Benedict Arnold: Legacy

-Benedict Arnold's name became synonymous with "traitor" soon after his betrayal became public, and biblical themes were often invoked.
-Benjamin Franklin wrote that "Judas sold only one man, Arnold three millions", and Alexander Scammell described his actions as "black as hell".
-In Arnold's home town of Norwich, Connecticut, someone scrawled "the traitor" next to his record of birth at city hall, and all of his family's gravestones have been destroyed except his mother's.
+Benedict Arnold became permanently synonymous with "traitor" soon after his betrayal became public.
+Biblical themes were often invoked; one 1794 textbook stated that "Satan entered into the heart of Benedict."
+Benjamin Franklin wrote that "Judas sold only one man, Arnold three millions," and Alexander Scammell described Arnold's actions as "black as hell."
+In his hometown of Norwich, Connecticut, someone scrawled "the traitor" next to Arnold's record of birth at city hall, and all of his family's gravestones have been destroyed except his mother's.

-Arnold was aware of his reputation in his home country, and French statesman Talleyrand described meeting him in Falmouth, Cornwall in 1794:
+Arnold was aware of his reputation in his home country, and French statesman Talleyrand described meeting him in Falmouth, Cornwall, in 1794:

-Talleyrand continued, "I must confess that I felt much pity for him, for which political puritans will perhaps blame me, but with which I do not reproach myself, for I witnessed his agony".
+Talleyrand continued, "I must confess that I felt much pity for him, for which political puritans will perhaps blame me, but with which I do not reproach myself, for I witnessed his agony."

 Early biographers attempted to describe Arnold's entire life in terms of treacherous or morally questionable behavior.
 The first major biography of his life was The Life and Treason of Benedict Arnold, published in 1832 by historian Jared Sparks; it was particularly harsh in showing how Arnold's treacherous character was formed out of childhood experiences.
 George Canning Hill authored a series of moralistic biographies in the mid-19th century and began his 1865 biography of Arnold: "Benedict, the Traitor, was born…".
 Social historian Brian Carso notes that, as the 19th century progressed, the story of Arnold's betrayal was portrayed with near-mythical proportions as a part of the national history.
 It was invoked again as sectional conflicts increased in the years before the American Civil War.
-Washington Irving used it as part of an argument against dismemberment of the union in his 1857 Life of George Washington, pointing out that the unity of New England and the southern states which led to independence was made possible in part by holding West Point.
+Washington Irving used it as part of an argument against dismemberment of the union in his 1857 Life of George Washington, pointing out that the unity of New England and the southern states, which led to independence, was made possible in part by holding West Point.
 Jefferson Davis and other southern secessionist leaders were unfavorably compared to Arnold, implicitly and explicitly likening the idea of secession to treason.
-Harper's Weekly published an article in 1861 describing Confederate leaders as "a few men directing this colossal treason, by whose side Benedict Arnold shines white as a saint".
+Harper's Weekly published an article in 1861 describing Confederate leaders as "a few men directing this colossal treason, by whose side Benedict Arnold shines white as a saint."